-The E-kasih micro-program showed a positive relationship between the participation time period and the number of loans to household income, suggesting that the amount of training does not have a significant impact on household income (Mamun et al., 2018).
+The eKasih micro-programme showed a positive relationship between the participation time period and the number of loans to household income, suggesting that the amount of training does not have a significant impact on household income (Abdullah et al. 2018).
 Therefore, improvements in training methods need to be studied in terms of the appropriateness of training experience to achieve the objectives and effectiveness of the training.

-Innovative approaches in training programs are necessary for increasing productivity.
-Simões and Brito do Rio (2020) emphasize that incorporating appropriate experiences in training programs can increase the involvement of low-qualified and non-working rural youth.
-Training programs should also consider changes in participants' attitudes and actively involve them (Noor and Dola, 2010; Simões and Brito do Rio, 2020).
-Unofficial skills training is often more suitable for attracting rural youth (Chea and Huijsmans, 2017; Stuart, 2019).
+Innovative approaches in training programmes are necessary for increasing productivity.
+Simões and Brito do Rio (2020) emphasise that incorporating appropriate experiences in training programmes can increase the involvement of low-qualified and non-working rural youth.
+Training programmes should also consider changes in participants' attitudes and actively involve them (Noor and Dola 2010; Simões and Brito do Rio 2020).
+Unofficial skills training is often more suitable for attracting rural youth (Chea and Huijsmans 2017; Rosenfeld 2019).

-Previous research in agricultural skills training programs for rural populations, such as rice cultivation, animal husbandry, and fisheries, has proven effective in augmenting household income and business performance (Kazi et al., 2017; Noor and Dola, 2010).
-Nonetheless, the combination of skills training and subsequent support, including crop materials, livestock breeds, agricultural inputs, and associated services, is crucial for enhancing the capabilities of those with lower productivity (Kazi et al., 2017).
+Previous research in agricultural skills training programmes for rural populations, such as rice cultivation, animal husbandry and fisheries, has proven effective in augmenting household income and business performance (Mahmud et al. 2017; Noor and Dola 2010).
+Nonetheless, the combination of skills training and subsequent support, including crop materials, livestock breeds, agricultural inputs and associated services, is crucial for enhancing the capabilities of those with lower productivity (Mahmud et al. 2017).

-Theory of Social Learning and 'Communities of Practice' (COP)
+Theory of Social Learning and Communities of Practice (COP)

-Landini, Brites, and Mathot y Rebolé (2017) have proposed a paradigm shift towards rural skills training by applying the theory of social learning and the 'communities of practice (COP)' method.
+Landini, Brites and Mathot y Rebolé (2017) have proposed a paradigm shift towards rural skills training by applying the theory of social learning and the COP method.
 These methods involve groups sharing a concern or passion, learning how to improve through regular interaction.
-Transformations in training content should be implemented to make it more effective.
-Sharing experiences from practitioners should be emphasized so that participants deepen their real experiences, reflective practices are implemented, and practical training is prioritized over theory.
+Transformations in training content should be implemented to enhance its effectiveness.
+Sharing experiences from practitioners should be emphasised so that participants deepen their real experiences, reflective practices are implemented, and practical training is prioritised over theory.

-Entrepreneurship Training Programs
+Entrepreneurship Training Programmes

-Entrepreneurship training programs play a significant role in rural progress by improving living standards, opening up business opportunities, and reducing the income gap between rural and urban residents (Hazarika, 2016; Kulkarni and Narkhede, 2016; Patowary and Parida, 2014; Prayitno, 2020).
-These programs should be comprehensive, including practical elements such as hands-on activities, interaction with other entrepreneurs, partnerships with financial divisions, and successful entrepreneurs.
+Entrepreneurship training programmes play a significant role in rural progress by improving living standards, opening up business opportunities and reducing the income gap between rural and urban residents (Hazarika 2016; Kulkarni and Narkhede 2016; Patowary and Parida 2014; Prayitno, Noor and Hidayat 2020).
+These programmes should be comprehensive, including practical elements such as hands-on activities, interaction with other entrepreneurs, partnerships with financial divisions and successful entrepreneurs.